Pontiac Firebird: 1973

 In 1973, the Trans Am added two new colors, Buccaneer Red and Brewster Green.
 Other exterior upgrades included the updated more modern nose bird.
-The new hood bird was option “RPO WW7 Hood Decal”, a $55 option exclusive to Trans Am.
-The “Trans Am” decals were larger than previous versions and shared the same accent color schemes as the hood bird.
+The new hood bird was option "RPO WW7 Hood Decal", a $55 option exclusive to Trans Am.
+The "Trans Am" decals were larger than previous versions and shared the same accent color schemes as the hood bird.

 Inside the 1973 Firebird, the standard interior equipment was almost the same as in prior years.
 A new "Horse Collar" optional custom interior featured new seat coverings and door panels.
+Interior colors were limited to Black, White, Red and Saddle, with the rare option for customers to order orange, red and blue carpet to any of the interior options.
 The 1973 Firebird also had to meet the new safety and emissions requirements for 1973.
 There were extra steel reinforcements in the bumper and core support to the fender.

 The 1973 Trans Am engine displaced 455 cubic inches in the base L75 and the Super Duty LS2 option.
 The base 455 produced 40 fewer horsepower than the round port Super Duty 455.
-Horsepower for the base L75 455 was rated at 250@4000 rpm and 370 lb/ft @2800 rpm.
-Pontiac removed the H.O. designation from the base engine, and simply decaled the now non-functioning shaker with “455”.
+Horsepower for the base L75 455 was rated at 250 hp at 4000 rpm and 370 lbft at 2800 rpm.
+Pontiac removed the H.O. designation from the base engine, and simply decaled the now non-functioning shaker with "455".

-The “all hand-assembled” LS2 SD455 engine was rated at 290@4000 rpm and 395 lb/ft @3600 rpm.
+The "all hand-assembled" LS2 SD455 engine was rated at 290 hp at 4000 rpm and 395 lbft at 3600 rpm.
 All Pontiac engines included a new EGR system, which delayed the SD-455 program until late into the production year.
 The shaker decal on the scoop read "SD-455".

 The 1973 Trans Am introduced "Radial Tuned Suspension".
 When ordered, it included 15-inch radial tires.
 This delivered a more comfortable ride while also providing better cornering.

 The 1973 Trans Am production was up over previous years, the L75 455 production was 3,130 with automatic and 1,420 with manual transmission.
 The special ordered $550 Option LS2 SD-455 production saw 180 automatics and 72 manuals.